agb32/cosmadoc/docs/source/lustrelab.md

 A similar design to /snap7, with:

 - 1 MDS
-  - 4 MDTs (each a RAID1 pair of NVMe drives)
+  - 4 MDTs (each a RAID1 pair of NVMe drives, ldiskfs)
 - 24 OSSs
-  - 8 OSTs each ( single 6.4TB NVMe disks)
+  - 8 OSTs each ( single 6.4TB NVMe disks, ldiskfs)

 Read and write speeds up to around 400GByte/s have been measured.